Roman funerary art: Dedicants and honorees

 Epitaphs often emphasize the relationship between the deceased and dedicant, with most relationships being familial (husbands and wives, parents and children, etc.).
 Many altars also feature portraits of the deceased.
-Extrapolated from the evidence of epitaphs and portraits on the altars, it can be concluded that freedmen and their descendants most frequently commissioned funerary altars in Rome—people who were teachers, architects, magistrates, writers, musicians and so on.
+Extrapolating from the evidence of epitaphs and portraits on the altars, it can be concluded that freedmen and their descendants most frequently commissioned funerary altars in Rome—people who were teachers, architects, magistrates, writers, musicians and so on.

 The most common type of altar dedication is from parents to their deceased child.
-The epitaph often features the age of the child to further express grief at the death at such a young age.
+The epitaph often gives the age of the child to further express grief at the death at such a young age.
 On the other hand, the age of a deceased person at an older age is rarely put on the epitaph.
 Some other, less common, dedications are to parents from children, with the child most likely being a boy.
 The second most common relationship of honorees is husband to wife or wife to husband.